 The Roman Empire

 The Roman Empire at its peak covered an area of five million square kilometres (1.9 million square miles) and included territories in Asia, Africa, and the Western European nations around the Mediterranean Sea.
-The vast empire left an incredible legacy in the world, from the way we write and speak (both the Latin script and the Romance languages–French, Italian, Spanish, among others–descended from Latin, the Roman Empire’s lingua franca) to the way we mark our days (the Gregorian calendar is derived from the Julian calendar, and our days are named after the gods and goddesses of the Roman pantheon).
+The vast empire left an incredible legacy on the world as we know it today, from the way we write and speak (both the Latin script and the Romance languages – French, Italian, Spanish, among others – descended from Latin, the Roman Empire’s lingua franca) to the way we mark our days (the Gregorian calendar is derived from the Julian calendar, and our days are named after the gods and goddesses of the Roman pantheon).

 It was the Roman poet Tibullus who first called Rome Urbs Aeterna, the Eternal City.
 The city indeed still stands as the capital of the modern Italian Republic, but the empire the city gave birth to did not last forever.

-This article traces the rise and fall of the Roman Empire, and tackles briefly what happened to Rome after the empire’s decline in the 5th century AD.
+This article traces the rise and fall of the Roman Empire and tackles briefly what became of Rome after the decline of the Ancient Roman Empire in the 5th century AD.
+Read on to learn more about the real Rome.

 Early Rome: Romulus and Remus

-Legend has it that Rome was founded by twins Romulus and Remus, sons of Rhea Silva of Alba Longa and Mars, the god of war.
+Legend has it that Rome was founded by twins Romulus and Remus, born around 770 BC to the mortal princess, Rhea Silva of Alba Longa, and Mars, the god of war.
 It is said that Rhea Silva was forced to become a Vestal Virgin by her uncle King Amulius to prevent her from giving birth to claimants to the throne.
 When the twins were born, Amulius ordered that they be drowned in the Tiber River.

 Saved by a she-wolf and later reared by a herdsman, the twins lived and defeated Amulius.
 They founded their own city on the banks of the river where they were saved.
-Romulus killed Remus in an altercation and named the city Roma, after himself.
-Ancient Romans dated the founding of Rome in 753 BC.
+Tension between them began to grow and Romulus killed Remus in an altercation on what would become Palatine Hill, the most famous of the Seven Hills of Rome.
+He then named the city Roma, after himself and declared himself king around 753 BC.

 Romulus became Rome’s first king, and he was followed, in non-hereditary succession, by a line of Sabine, Latin, and Etruscan rulers from early Italian civilisations.